 The all-aluminium superyacht has been built for an American owner who is hopeful the design and performance of Finish Line will inspire other American yachtsmen to build in the US.
 'Finish Line has been a deeply gratifying build for us,' says John Dane, Trinity Yachts president.
-'Her owner, truly an American patriot, built the yacht here in the US both to realize the benefits of American craftsmen – whose skills are unsurpassed – and to create jobs.
-Over the life of the yacht, additional skilled laborer jobs will be created and will perpetuate the economic value that all yachts bring local communities.'
+'Her owner, truly an American patriot, built the yacht here in the US both to realise the benefits of American craftsmen – whose skills are unsurpassed – and to create jobs.
+Over the life of the yacht, additional skilled labourer jobs will be created and will perpetuate the economic value that all yachts bring local communities.'

 Finish Line is designed for high performance – powered by twin MTU 16V 2000 at 2,600hp each, she tops out at 23 knots.
 And she has an enviable range of more than 3,600 nautical miles.
 Her brief also called for a shallow draft of 1.7m at half load, specified to enable easy navigation in her owner's preferred cruising grounds of the US East Coast and The Bahamas.
 The shallow draft also allows her owner, who is a race car enthusiast, to enter the port of Daytona Beach, Florida.

-Her interior is by Joanne Lockhart of Yacht Next, and acommodations are found on the lower deck with a full-beam owner's stateroom – featuring a king-size berth, his-and-hers en suite and large walk-in wardrobe – and three en suite guest staterooms.
-There are accommodations for five crewmembers in five cabins.
+Her interior is by Joanne Lockhart of Yacht Next, and accommodations are found on the lower deck with a full-beam owner's stateroom – featuring a king-size berth, his-and-hers en suite and large walk-in wardrobe – and three en suite guest staterooms.
+There are accommodations for five crew members in five cabins.
 The main deck hosts an air-conditioned exterior aft deck with al fresco dining for eight and a sumptuous main saloon open to the formal dining area forward.
 The flybridge is well-equipped for entertaining with a full wet bar and settees for lounging and dining, and this space also houses the two Jet Skis.